Dash Living And PGIM Real Estate Expand Existing Partnership With Acquisition Of The Sheung Wan By Ovolo

-(MENAFN- Media OutReach Newswire) Expansion Grows The JV's 3-Minute Cluster to 200+ Keys Creating Major Operational Synergy To Drive Investor Returns HONG KONG SAR - Media OutReach Newswire - 6 February 2024 - Dash Living, Asia Pacific's leading serviced living community, and PGIM Real Estate have formed a second joint venture and completed an acquisition of The Sheung Wan by Ovolo, strengthening their existing partnership following the opening of Dash Living on Hollywood in December 2023.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 6 February 2024 - Dash Living, Asia Pacific's leading serviced living community, and PGIM Real Estate have formed a second joint venture and completed an acquisition of The Sheung Wan by Ovolo, strengthening their existing partnership following the opening of Dash Living on Hollywood in December 2023.
 This new addition has bolstered their JV's portfolio within a 3-minute walking radius to a total of over 200 keys in Hong Kong's premier central business district, thus creating operational synergies to drive investor returns.

 PGIM Real Estate is the $210 billion real estate investment and financing business of PGIM, the $1.22 trillion global investment management business of Prudential Financial, Inc. The asset has been acquired on behalf of the investors in its Asia Pacific value add strategy.